-A lot of Go to Travel Gal readers want to know: Will Southwest extend the expiration dates of their travel funds and credits for trips that people were unable to take during the pandemic?
+A lot of you want to know: Will Southwest extend the expiration dates of their travel funds and credits for trips that people were unable to take during the pandemic?

-It’s important to many travelers right now who have had to change or cancel flights, thus getting refunds in the form of Southwest Unused Travel Funds (read our full guide about these funds) and the deadline of their Southwest travel funds’ expiration is close or occurred this month.
+It’s important to many travelers, who have had to change or cancel flights, thus getting refunds in the form of Southwest Unused Travel Funds (read our full guide about these funds) and the deadline of their Southwest travel funds’ expiration is close or already passed.

-Because these travelers know they won’t be able to use their funds before the deadline due to the concerns about travel around the virus, most were hoping Southwest will step up and extend the expiration date.
+Because these travelers know they won’t be able to use their funds before the deadline due to the concerns about traveling, most were hoping Southwest would step up and extend the expiration date.

-Well, good news, Southwest HAS extended expiration dates on travel funds that expire between March 1 and June 30, 2020 until May 31 and then later until June 30, 2021.
+Southwest initially extended expiration dates on travel funds that expire between March 1 and June 30, 2020 until May 31 and then later until June 30, 2021.

 The Details of the Southwest Travel Funds Extension

-At the beginning of this crisis, Southwest service reps were telling people they would not extend their travel funds much to their disappointment.
+At the beginning of the pandemic, Southwest service reps were telling people they would not extend their travel funds, much to their disappointment.